-Beyond the SM, the two-Higgs-doublet model (2HDM) provides one of the simplest structures for an extended Higgs sector.
-It employs a second Higgs doublet with the same hypercharge Y=1/2 as that in the SM and provides more physical Higgs mass eigenstates.
-In particular, the Type II model is also realized in the minimal supersymmetric SM.
+Beyond the SM, the 2HDM provides one of the simplest structures for an extended Higgs sector.
+It employs a second Higgs doublet with the same hypercharge Y = 1/2as that in the SM and provides more physical Higgs mass eigenstates.
+In particular, the Type II model is also realized in the MSSM.
 This model has attracted a lot of attention recently.
-A large number of papers [110-119] performed fits of current data for the 125.5 GeV Higgs-like state (as per the status post Moriond 2013) within the context of 2HDMs, and investigated the consequent phenomenology of the other Higgs states present in the model.
-Among these papers, [111, 112, 114] consider 2HDMs with a conserved Z_2 symmetry, [116, 117, 120, 121] focus on the case of an aligned 2HDM, [115, 119] investigate the possibility of CP-violation in the Higgs sector, and [118] concentrates on the question of the triple-Higgs coupling.
-The general conditions for the alignment limit, in which the lightest CP-even Higgs boson of a 2HDM mimics the Standard Model Higgs, without decoupling the other scalars were studied in [122].
-Previous studies of alignment without decoupling scenarios in the light of the LHC Higgs results were conducted in [120, 122, 123].
+A large number of papers [114-123] performed fits of current data for the 125.5 GeV Higgs-like state (as per the status post Moriond 2013) within the context of 2HDMs, and investigated the consequent phenomenology of the other Higgs states present in the model.
+Among these papers, [115, 116, 118] consider 2HDMs with a conserved $\mathbb{Z}2$ symmetry, [120, 121, 124, 125] focus on the case of an aligned 2HDM, [119, 123] investigate the possibility of $\mathcal{CP}$ violation in the Higgs sector, and [122] concentrates on the question of the triple-Higgs coupling.
+The general conditions for the alignment limit, in which the lightest $\mathcal{CP}$ -even Higgs boson of a 2HDM mimics the SM Higgs, without decoupling the other scalars were studied in [126].
+Previous studies of alignment without decoupling scenarios in the light of the LHC Higgs results were conducted in [124, 126, 127].
 The specific case of additional light Higgs states in 2HDMs with mass below $\sim 125/2$ GeV was studied in [9].
-Moreover, the prospects for future LHC running and/or for other future colliders in view of the current data were investigated in [120, 121, 124-126].
-The possibility of CP violation in 2HDMs also implies an important link of such models to electroweak baryogenesis, a topic that was revisited recently in [127-130].
+Moreover, the prospects for future LHC running and/or for other future colliders in view of the current data were investigated in [124, 125, 128-130].
+The possibility of $\mathcal{CP}$ violation in 2HDMs also implies an important link of such models to electroweak baryogenesis, a topic that was revisited recently in [131-134].

 In this section, we review the theoretical structure of the two-Higgs doublet model.
-Comprehensive reviews of the model can also be found in, e.g., [41, 131, 132].
+Comprehensive reviews of the model can also be found in, e.g., [39, 44, 135].
 In order to avoid tree-level Higgs-mediated flavor changing neutral currents (FCNCs), we shall impose a Type-I or II structure on the Higgs-fermion interactions.
-This structure can be naturally implemented [133, 134] by imposing a discrete \mathbb{Z}2 symmetry on the dimension-four terms of the Higgs Lagrangian.
+This structure can be naturally implemented [136, 137] by imposing a discrete $\mathbb{Z}2$ symmetry on the dimension-four terms of the Higgs Lagrangian.
 This discrete symmetry is softly-broken by mass terms that appear in the Higgs scalar potential.
-Nevertheless, the absence of tree-level Higgs-mediated FCNCs is maintained, and FCNC effects generated at one loop are all small enough to be consistent with phenomenological constraints over a significant fraction of the 2HDM parameter space [135-138].
+Nevertheless, the absence of tree-level Higgs-mediated FCNCs is maintained, and FCNC effects generated at one loop are all small enough to be consistent with phenomenological constraints over a significant fraction of the 2HDM parameter space [138-141].

-Even with the imposition of the softly-broken discrete \mathbb{Z}2 symmetry mentioned above, new CP-violating phenomena in the Higgs sector are still possible, either explicitly due to a physical complex phase that cannot be removed from the scalar potential parameters or spontaneously due to a CP-violating vacuum state.
-To simplify the analysis in this paper, we shall assume that these CP-violating effects are absent, in which case one can choose a basis of scalar doublet Higgs fields such that all scalar potential parameters and the two neutral Higgs field vacuum expectation values are simultaneously real.
-Moreover, we assume that only the neutral Higgs fields acquire non-zero vacuum expectation values, i.e. the scalar potential does not admit the possibility of stable charge-breaking minima [139, 140].
+Even with the imposition of the softly-broken discrete $\mathbb{Z}2$ symmetry mentioned above, new $\mathcal{CP}$ -violating phenomena in the Higgs sector are still possible, either explicitly due to a physical complex phase that cannot be removed from the scalar potential parameters or spontaneously due to a $\mathcal{CP}$ -violating vacuum state.
+To simplify the analysis in this paper, we shall assume that these $\mathcal{CP}$ -violating effects are absent, in which case one can choose a basis of scalar doublet Higgs fields such that all scalar potential parameters and the two neutral Higgs field vevs are simultaneously real.
+Moreover, we assume that only the neutral Higgs fields acquire non-zero vevs, i.e. the scalar potential does not admit the possibility of stable charge-breaking minima [142, 143].